ffund/intro-ml-tss21/notes/0-online-faq.md

 ### Do I need previous experience with machine learning for this course?

 This is an introductory graduate level course and no prior machine learning knowledge will be assumed.
-If you already have significant ML experience, there is no need to take this class.

 ### Do I need a computer with a GPU?
 Will I have to install some software on my computer?